KafkaLovesYou/Arceon-ss13/README.md

 Arceon Station is a branch of Yogstation https://github.com/yogstation13/yogstation

-Arceon fork lead dev: Original Dingo (BYOND Ckey) Gratitude towards AsV9, David Edwards, Cruix and the rest of the Yogstation dev team
+Arceon fork lead dev: Original Dingo (BYOND Ckey) Gratitude towards AsV9, David Edwards, Cruix and the rest of the Yogstation dev team, and the teams of prior branches, including /tg/ devs and Bay12 devs.